AbsoluteVirtueXI/blockchain-courses/ethereum/4-Ethereum-dev-environment.md

 Official website: https://infura.io/

-Register on `Infura` and create an Ethereum project
+Register on `Infura` and create an Ethereum project.